-2017 new year’s resolutions?!
+2018 new year’s resolutions?!
 How are you carrying them out now that January is behind us?
 Are you experiencing positive and sustained changes in life, such as eating healthier, being more active, or doing more of what you are passionate about?
 Or is the new year energy wearing off?

 Here’s the reality: life often gets in the way.
 Our good, positive aspirations can quickly be deprioritized amid busy schedules, and without noticing, we end up right where we were, the year before.